How to Choose a Roofer: Checklist of Qualifications

 3. General: “Choosing a Professional Roofer” is the best you can get from a manufacturer.
 Article available on the CertainTeed website.

-4. Contracts: The Levelset website provides state-by-state information about US mechanics lien and lien waiver rules.
+4. Contracts: The Levelset website provides state-by-state information about retainage, US mechanics liens, lien waiver rules, and more.

 5. Licensing: To verify a roofing contractor’s license, and to find out the roofing contractor licensing requirements in your state, see Roof Online’s Roofing Contractor Licensing and License Verification page.